 This launcher is basically a more specialized version of Rwctt's launcher, made from lighter weight pipe, with a modified ignition system made from an Estes rocket engine ignitor.
 I do not have any construction pictures of the launcher, because at the time of construction, my camera was without a memory card.
 That's probably just as well.
-If you need instructions for something quite like this, go to the link below, his is safer, better toleranced, and stronger than mine, as well as better looking.
+If you need instructions for something quite like this, go to the link below, his is safer, better designed, stronger, and better looking than mine.

 You can find it here-----> http://www.instructables.com/id/PVC-Rocket-Launcher/